 Historically, Bundibugyo, Uganda, is a great example.
-In the early days, when Serge went to Uganda during the time of Idi Amin, staff went to the place called “the end of the road.”
-In the local language it is Bundibugyo.
+In the early days, when Serge went to Uganda during the time of Idi Amin, Serge missionaries went to the place called “the end of the road.” in the local language.
 Over the years the work has included medical outreach, church strengthening, education, clean water, and leadership development.

 More recently, a Serge team has begun in the mountains of South Asia and runs a medical clinic alongside evangelism work.
-In urban Asia a Serge team is developing an ethical business to give employment to women victimized by human trafficking and sex trade.
+In urban South Asia, a Serge team is developing an ethical business to give employment to women victimized by human trafficking and the sex trade.

 Key to these is the value of ministering from brokenness.
 We believe broken people go to broken people, and we believed that back when you weren’t supposed to say that, because if you were a Christian you were supposed to have it “together.”

 We are and want to be an organization that is defined by clear values.
 Our values came grassroots up from field workers.
-Some organizations are bounded by a strategy, an expertise, a denomination, etc. We are bounded by our values.
+Some organizations are bounded by a strategy, certain expertise, or a denomination, etc. We are bounded by our values.